-He started talking about the typical British weather and how he was off to see his Son.
-I told him I was off to University, he asked me about work – and when I told him I’m a Radio presenter, his face lit up.
-He was intrigued and asked me about a hundred questions regarding life experiences before he had to get off at his stop.
+He started talking about the typical British weather and how he was off to see his son.
+I told him I was going to university.
+He asked me about work, so I told him I’m a radio presenter.
+His face lit up.
+He was intrigued.
+He asked me about a hundred questions regarding life experiences before he got off at his stop.

-In order to obliterate anger, to alleviate tension and to end an environment of emotional charge and suspense, a smile can play a significant role… The Messenger of Allah (PBUH) was a very brave individual.
-He had the courage to smile even in the most difficult of situations and it was never in him to become angered and nor to seek revenge over petty issues (2013, p111-112).
+In order to obliterate anger, to alleviate tension and to end an environment of emotional charge and suspense, a smile can play a significant role… The Messenger of Allah (pbuh) was a very brave individual.
+He had the courage to smile even in the most difficult of situations and it was never in Him to become angered and nor to seek revenge over petty issues.
+(2013, p111-112)